team142/ng-postgrest/README.md

   - Update row (**currently testing for non-text fields**)
   - Delete row (with confirmation)

+### Next to be implemented

+  - Insert new row
+  - Simple queries (AND only)

 ### Planned

-  - Simple queries (AND only)
   - Complex queries (Support for AND, OR)
-  - Insert new row
   - Security headers
-  - Persisting default
+  - Persisting defaults
   - Saving & loading settings (Google drive)

 ### Alpha